Tito Double P – POR SUS BESOS. Lyrics Meaning: The Painful Anthem for When You’re Left on Read

 I’m still dreaming about your room

-It sucks to be alone during the month of love
+It sucks being alone in the month of love

 The crew says I’m going crazy

-I need you here in my bed to fall asleep
+I need you here in my bed to sleep

 For her kisses